zruncho3d/tri-zero/README.md

   * The new MotorSkirts push the motors as far out as possible, freeing up enough space to fit larger power supplies  more easily (between motors or against the motor rear plates).
   * The front skirt can be swapped for a [4" touchscreen mod](https://github.com/Fleafa/VoronUsers/tree/V0.1-Trident-skirt/printer_mods/roboticator24/4inch_touchscreen_mount_for_v2.4) for [KlipperScreen](https://github.com/jordanruthe/KlipperScreen).
   * Guitar Feet (4x) can be added to give a nice handle with the skirts... or, retain the original V0 bumpers.
 * New rear motor mount: now, mounts to the nuts you'd already have on a V0 if doing a conversion.
-This is huge deal!
+This is a huge deal!
 To convert a V0, you no longer need to dissassemble the rear frame.
 * New clip-in 30mm fan mounts on the sides for side-to-side airflow.
 * New clip-in front motor pulley covers.
 Leave them out if you want to see Z motion or put some spinners on.
 * Slightly thinner rear Z idlers: now they fit within the extrusion thickness of 15mm.
 Two benefits: more space for a probe back there (hint, hint) and now the center tensioner fits a regular 12mm BHCS, so no cut screw or washers are needed anymore.